This page explains how Ontario’s Not-for-Profit Corporations Act (ONCA) might affect you if you’re a charity.

 Sometimes.
 When registered charities incorporated in Ontario make changes to their purposes or dissolution clause, for example, they need to be approved by:

-Other changes registered charities may make to their articles must be filed with the CRA, but do not require the CRA’s approval.
+Other changes registered charities make to their articles must be filed with the CRA, but do not require the CRA’s approval.
 To learn more about the PGT’s role, see this presentation.

 Many nonprofits became charities and were approved by the Public Guardian and Trustee (PGT) and the Canada Revenue Agency (CRA) a long time ago.
 Charity law has changed over the years.
 You could lose your charitable status if your new articles: